kul-optec/pantr-cdc2023-experiments/README.md

 ### PANTR source code

-The source code of PANTR is available on the `pantr` branch of the alpaqa repository, at <https://github.com/kul-optec/alpaqa/tree/pantr>.
+The source code of PANTR is available on the `develop` branch of the alpaqa repository, at <https://github.com/kul-optec/alpaqa/tree/develop>.

 ### Instructions (Linux only)